 Your biggest hurdle to growing catnip indoors might not be low light levels, cold air, or lack of consistent watering.
 It might be your cat.
 Catnip, a perennial favorite of all things feline, is a relative of the mint and lemon balm, which means it's not a terribly hard plant to grow indoors.
 Outdoors, it's known to spread easily, growing into jumbled patches that attract cats from miles around.
 Indoors, it can be successfully grown on a sunny windowsill, providing you give it enough water and remember to pinch out the flowers to encourage leaf growth.

 You can start pinching off leaves as soon as the plant hits about 6-8 inches in height; your cat will definitely appreciate it.
 Aside from cats, the biggest hurdle you'll likely face is a lack of sunlight that leads to leggy plants.
-Also, while many people report that they like the fragrant, herbal smell of catnip, some people finds that it has a vaguely skunky odor to it that is off-putting.
+Also, while many people report that they like the fragrant, herbal smell of catnip, some people find that it has a vaguely skunky odor to it that is off-putting.
 Lastly, although catnip is a perennial, it's probably easier to grow plants through a single growing season, then replace them with small and more manageable specimens.

 Light: Catnip is not particularly picky about its light outdoors, but indoors try to give it as much direct light as possible, even up to 5 hours a day of strong sunlight on a bright windowsill.
 Too little light will cause leggy growth.